fnr1r/kadishutu/docs/GameSave.md

 - Stat changes (this includes changes from using Balms/Incenses, talking at the demon haunt (except for Aogami/Tsukuyomi))
 - Current stats (stats that are actually used for calculations/displaying)

+NOTE: For demons, if the current stats are different from the sum of initial stats and changes, then at some point the game will reset them.
+This does not apply for the player (for some reason).

 It's 48 bytes in total.

 ### Healable Stats